I did not get my degree in the US. How do I know if my coursework fit the educational requirements?”

 2. Turnaround Time

 The number of days required to produce a report also varies considerably.
-Most agencies have a 2 week turnaround time, but it can vary from 5 business days to 8+ weeks.
+Most agencies have a 2 week turnaround time, but can vary from 5 business days to 8+ weeks.

 Having said that, the evaluation result should not be substantially different as evaluators run the risk of getting disqualified by the state boards.
 Because of this, I personally do not recommend an agency based on how “lenient” it interprets your transcripts.